 National Memorial Arboretum

-Information and photographs of the Armed Forces and QARANC Memorial and nominal roll of honour at the National Memorial Arboretum at Alrewas in Staffordshire
+Information and photographs of the Armed Forces and QARANC Memorial and nominal roll of honour at the National Memorial Arboretum at Croxall Road Alrewas in Staffordshire

 The QA Memorial at the National Memorial Arboretum (NMA) can be found at number 108 in the Purple Zone in the area between the entrance and the main buildings next to the Polish Armed Forces War Memorial and the newly relocated Ambulance men and women Memorial Garden.
 Do also look out for the NMA Heroes Square Paving Stone which was added in 2015.

-The origins of the NMA can be traced back to a visit to Arlington Cemetery and the National Arboretum in Washington, DC, in 1988 by the Director, David Childs.
+The origins can be traced back to a visit to Arlington Cemetery and the National Arboretum in Washington, DC, in 1988 by the Director, David Childs.
 He had the idea that such concepts could be introduced to Great Britain and provide a meaningful memorial to those who have served the United Kingdom since 1945.

-The then Prime Minister John Major launched the appeal to create the Arboretum in November 1994.
+The then Prime Minister John Major launched the appeal to create it in November 1994.
 At this stage there was no land nor money for the project but this quickly changed when Redland Aggregates (now Lafarge) generously gifted 82 acres of reclaimed gravel working alongside the banks of the River Tame.
 This generous gift has now been extended to a further 70 acres which includes the wildlife lake.
-The Arboretum was officially opened by HRH The Duchess of Kent on the 16 May 2001 and dedicated on 11th June 2002.
+It was officially opened by HRH The Duchess of Kent on the 16 May 2001 and dedicated on 11th June 2002.

 The design was carefully created to provide an area of peace so that visitors could have an area for peaceful contemplation whilst providing a living and growing environment for an assortment of trees and local wildlife.

 Loved ones, family members, friends and comrades can come and remember their fallen comrades in a tranquil setting.
-The NMA is set within 150 acres of parkland woods and was built in central England to provide easier access to families and visitors throughout Britain and the UK.
-The National Memorial Arboretum can be found at the National Forest in Staffordshire near to the A38 and Midlands motorways at Croxall Road in Alrewas, Staffordshire.
+It is set within 150 acres of parkland woods and was built in central England to provide easier access to families and visitors throughout Britain and the UK.
+It can be found at the National Forest in Staffordshire near to the A38 and Midlands motorways at Croxall Road in Alrewas, Staffordshire.